 We often look for vitamin and mineral supplements, however, none can have the same effect as the compounds naturally present in the fruit.

-Let us think: comparing satiety when eating 1 apple (120-130g) versus eating 1 slice bread (30g).
+Think: compare satiety when eating 1 apple (120-130g) versus eating 1 slice of bread (30g).

-Another disadvantage is also the energetic effect.
+Another disadvantage is also the energy effect.

-However this does not mean that it is immediately stored as "fat".
+However, this does not mean that it is immediately stored as "fat".